Nthabi-06/Twitter-Sentiment-Classification-Case-Study/README.md

 • Prediction and Deployment: The trained model can be used to predict the sentiment of new, unseen data.
 Once satisfied with the model performance, it can be deployed in a production environment for real-time sentiment analysis.

+# Dependencies

+The following libraries are required to run the notebook successfully:

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- nltk
+- wordcloud
+- regex
+- scikit-learn
+- imbalanced-learn

+You can install the required libraries using the following command: pip install pandas numpy matplotlib seaborn nltk wordcloud regex scikit-learn imbalanced-learn

+Note: Make sure you have Python 3.x installed on your system.

+# Usage

+1. Clone the repository or download the notebook and dataset files to your local machine.

+2. Install the required dependencies mentioned above.

+3. Open the notebook in Jupyter Notebook, JupyterLab, or any other compatible environment.

+4. Run the notebook cells sequentially to execute the code and generate the results.